 the remote host; i.e. that you have a Unix account there and the SSH server is

 running.
-On Unix and MacOS X it is assumed that the ssh client command
+On Unix and MacOS X it is assumed that the ssh

 is available on the local machine (on Windows a plink binary is included in

-the SSVNC bundle).
+the SSVNC bundle.)
 Finally, it is assumed that you are already logged

 into an X session on the remote machine, e.g. your workstation (otherwise,

-a virtual X server, e.g. Xvfb, will be started for you).
+a virtual X server, e.g. Xvfb, will be started for you.)

 In some cases the remote SSH server will not run commands with the same $PATH that you normally have in your shell there.
 In this case click on Options -> Advanced -> X11VNC Options, and type in the location of the x11vnc binary under "Full Path".
 (End of Super Shortcut)